balusio/ETH-wallet-gen/README.md

-# CHOOZE API FOR ETHERUM NETWORK
+# API FOR ETHERUM NETWORK
 a solidity and nodejs smart contract framework

 # ENV VARIABLES